bukharilab/Semantically/README.md

-# Semantically: A biomedical content editor and publishing widget
+# Semantically: A toolkit for semantic content editing and publishing of biomedical literature